 For the first two-thirds of this Premier League season, it is fair to say that the race to be crowned champions was one that only involved two entrants.
 Manchester City and Liverpool were viewed as the only realistic winners of English football’s biggest prize, with the Merseysiders eyeing their first ever Premier League crown.
+I’d imagine that the ladbrokes promo code has been used more than ever.

 However, dropped points from both outfits in the past few weeks has shifted the title landscape considerably.
 What was viewed as a titanic struggle between two huge footballing entities, now has to make room for another competitor?